custom-computing-ic/fastc/doc/reports/interim/report.md

-To allow decoupling of bit width specifications from the functional code we also provide the type `s_float`, `s_int` etc. In this situation we can specify the type using a pragma directive.
+To allow decoupling of bit width specifications from the functional code we also provide the type `s_float`, `s_int` etc. In this situation we can specify the type using a pragma directive as shown on line 1 of Listing \ref{conv1d-maxc}.

 The previous example also illustrates some of the MaxC API components: